 How to give to international organizations

-We maintain a global charity database of more than 1,100 international organizations that have been vetted and can accept donations online:
+We maintain a global charity database of more than 1,100 international organizations that have been vetted and can accept donations online.
+For information about credit card donations from outside of the U.S., click here.

 How we work with international organizations

 At SVCF, we implement two forms of vetting: Equivalency Determination and Expenditure Responsibility.

 To ensure regulatory compliance under U.S. tax law, grants to international organizations without a 501(c)(3) determination letter from the United States Internal Revenue Service require further due diligence.
 This is done through a process called equivalency determination.
 Equivalency determination is the preferred vetting mechanism.
 If the organization is found to be equivalent to a U.S. 501(c)(3), it will be eligible to receive a wider variety of grants over a longer period of time.
 After an organization is vetted, it is added to the SVCF’s master list of international non-governmental organizations (NGOs).

 During this vetting process, SVCF works directly with an organization’s staff to obtain documents that will determine whether the organization is the equivalent of a U.S. 501(c)(3) public charity.
 If the organization is a public university or government agency, there is a separate process for foreign governmental affiliates.
 Requested documents include, but are not limited to: governing documents, by-laws, establishing documents and a list of board members and key employees.
 All documents must be submitted in English, and the length of the due diligence process depends on an organization’s responsiveness and ability to provide the necessary paperwork.

 To determine if grants can be made to an organization that is not considered a public charity but operates charitable projects, SVCF completes a process called expenditure responsibility.
 SVCF works with the organization’s staff to verify the charitable nature of the project for which funding is being recommended and to evaluate the organization’s ability to carry out the purpose of the grant.
 Requested documents vary, but are often very similar to the documents required for equivalency determination.

 For additional information please contact firstname.lastname@example.org.